 What is a density table?

-A density table is a table that displays the density of a substance in the form of a table.
+A density table is a table that presents the density of a substance.

 Features of density

-In general, the main physical quantities that affect the density of a substance are pressure and temperature.
+Density is a property of a substance that can be impacted by external factors.
+The primary physical quantities that influence the density of a substance are pressure and temperature.

-Densities in other conditions can be calculated from the equation of the state of the gas (eg, the ideal gas state equation or the van der Waals equation).
+However, density under other conditions can be calculated using equations of state for the gas, such as the ideal gas equation or the van der Waals equation.

-The density of a liquid depends primarily on the composition of the liquid and is less affected by temperature (but sometimes it cannot be ignored).
+The density of a liquid mainly depends on its composition and is less affected by temperature, although it can sometimes not be ignored.
+High pressures can also have a significant impact on liquid density.

 Density table of metals and alloys

-The table below lists the density values of common metals and alloys, including iron, carbon steel, steel wire, alloy steel, bearing steel, stainless steel, copper, brass, bronze, aluminum, magnesium, nickel, zinc, lead etc.
+The table below provides the densities of several common metals and alloys, including iron, carbon steel, steel wire, alloy steel, bearing steel, stainless steel, copper, brass, bronze, aluminum, magnesium, nickel, zinc, and lead.

 Density Chart for Various Types of Metal and Alloy